-When I moved here, I had been visiting Aberdovey for over 16 years at all times of year, and the village and its surrounding area have been a constant source of delight.
+When I moved here in July 2018, I had been visiting Aberdovey for over 16 years at all times of year.
+The village and its surrounding area have been a constant source of delight.
 When I decided to leave London, Aberdovey was the first place that came to mind, and before I knew it, I had arrived.

 Prior to moving here, I lived in an area called Surrey Quays in London for nearly 25 years, and for the last 10 of those years wrote a blog like this one about the local heritage, natural history, local activities and events, and occasional news items of local interest.
 It was both fun and educational to learn about the local area and take photographs of what I was learning about and seeing, in case others were also interested.
 I met many people who shared my interest in the local area, and it was great to exchange information and become more involved in the promotion and protection of local heritage and public spaces.
 For those reasons, when I moved here it seemed like a very good idea to start a new blog focused on similar themes in and around Aberdovey.
 This is it.
 I do hope you enjoy it.
 As a newcomer to permanent living in Aberdovey, I hoped to find out more about what it is like to be here as a fully paid-up member of the community and the surrounding area and I am hoping to add more about local history and archaeology.
 Please get in touch if you would like to comment or contribute information, photographs or anything else you think would help – it would be great to hear from you.